Covid 19 coronavirus: Waiheke Island ferry - 'animal behaviour' in queue sparks police complaints

 In a statement, Fullers chief executive Mike Horne said the company has worked closely with the Waiheke Local Board to provide a lifeline service for residents on the island.

-He said additional ferries would be added to the timetable during rush hour from 8 June, with Monday to Friday sailings from Waiheke at 7.30am and 8.30am and a 10.15pm sailing to Waiheke.
+He said additional ferries would be added to the timetable during rush hour from June 8, with Monday-to-Friday sailings from Waiheke at 7.30am and 8.30am and a 10.15pm sailing to Waiheke.

 To support commuters getting home and visitors to the island, Fullers will add a 3.30pm and 4.30pm sailing to Waiheke on Fridays only.